 I’ve mentioned that I now have one of my mom’s cast iron skillets and it’s gotten quite a bit of use since I got it.
 Cornbread just isn’t quite the same to me if it’s not made in a cast iron skillet.
 I mean sure, you can make this in a glass dish.
 It won’t have that same crispy top (bottom?) though.
 We always flipped ours out onto a plate, then cut it.
 The bottom became the top.
 I know some people serve theirs right out of the skillet or don’t flip it once it out though.

 There’s quite the debate amongst people on the addition of sugar to cornbread.
 Up North, cornbread is really sweet, like a dessert and more cake-like in texture.
 Some Southerners will use some, and then you have those that say absolutely no sugar.
 I’m on Team No Sugar.
-That’s how I grew up, and it will stay that way.
+To me, that’s a true Southern Cornbread recipe.
 I didn’t even know sweet cornbread was a thing until I happened to get some at a church potluck.
 Yuck!
 It just didn’t make any sense to me.
 It’s bread, not a dessert. 🙂

 Now, you can make this in a glass dish, but I wouldn’t preheat it in the oven like I do with the skillet.
 I know some people have done this, but I wouldn’t because I’ve heard of incidences with the glass breaking.
 In that case, I would just grease the pan with butter and pour the batter in and put it in the oven.
 If you want to just use butter, I’d preheat the pan, then melt the butter in it right before adding it to the batter.